The dramatic life of Malcolm X: From street hustler to civil rights icon

 His father, Earl Little, was a Baptist preacher and an active member of the Universal Negro Improvement Association (UNIA).

 His mother, Louise Norton Little, was a homemaker.
-While he was still a baby, the family moved to Lansing, Michigan.
+In 1926, while he was still a baby, the family moved to Lansing, Michigan to escape threats made upon them by the Ku Klux Klan.

-Not long after her husband's murder, Louise Little suffered a nervous breakdown and Malcolm, with his siblings, were placed in foster care.
+Not long after her husband's passing, Louise Little suffered a nervous breakdown and Malcolm, with his siblings, were placed in foster care.

 Time in the Nation of Islam

-In 1946, while in prison for burglary, Malcolm began to study the teachings of the Nation of Islam (NOI).
+He also started to study the teachings of the religious and political group called the Nation of Islam (NOI).

 The NOI was founded by Wallace Fard Muhammad in Detroit in 1930.
 It was a black nationalist organisation that preached separation from white society and self-reliance for African Americans.

-Malcolm was released from prison in 1952 and joined the Nation of Islam under the influential leader of the group called Elijah Muhammad.
+Malcolm was released from prison in 1952 after serving seven years of his sentence and joined the Nation of Islam under the influential leader of the group called Elijah Muhammad.

 Elijah Muhammad was a significant figure in Malcolm's life, and he had a profound impact on his political and religious views.